-Questions for Group Discussion
+"The Wish" Questions for Group Discussion

-The questions in this guide focus not only on the visible occurrences the audience sees in the film, but also on extremely important issues that occur behind the scenes.
-It is preferable that the discussion be completed in small groups within the larger assembly or in a classroom environment in small groups of 5-6 students, immediately after the film.
+The questions in this guide focus not only on the concepts and content addressed in the film, but also on mental health issues that result from poor decision making on the part of the youth portrayed in the film.
+Additionally, the issue of trust is examined, as the victim in the story trusted an unknown person, ending her life with what some might think was one small mistake.

+(Preferably to be completed in small groups within the larger assembly or in the smaller classroom environment in small groups of 5-6 students immediately after the film)